microsoft/TypeScript-Handbook/pages/Advanced Types.md

 }
 ```

-These are seldom written explicitly, they can be useful when narrowing can catch bugs:
+These are seldom written explicitly, but they can be useful when narrowing issues and can catch bugs:

 ```ts
 function foo(x: number) {